reactjstampabay/rehacked-redux-basics/README.md

 ### Explanation

-* We want to demonstrate how stateless components can be composed with simple functions
+* Since our stateless components really make no use of the React lifecycle, we could just convert them to pure functions
+* These pure functions simply return JSX

 ### Instructions